stevef1uk/sagaexecutor/README.md

     mock_server
     mock_client
 ```

+Sadly, there is a need to find the IP Address of the Master Redis Pod (my-release-redis-master-0) and update the pubsub.yaml file in Componets with this.

 Before running the core Subscriber & Postgres componnets the config files in components need to be applied to the cluster e.g
 ```
 kubectl create -f components/.